-The United States is one of the only countries in the world that requires cash bail for anyone who has been arrested and wants to stay out of jail while awaiting trial.
-The bail system discriminates against people of color and the poor, and it is in dire need of reform.
+The United States is one of the only countries in the world with a cash bail system that is dominated by commercial bail bondsmen.
+This system discriminates against people of color and the poor, and it is in dire need of reform.
 Some states and cities are making progress, but much more work is needed to bring fairness to this corner of the criminal justice system.

 Pretrial detainees make up more than 70 percent of the U.S. jail population — approximately 536,000 people.
 Many of them are only there because they can’t afford bail.

 Cash bail is used as a guarantee that a defendant will return for a trial or hearings.
 The money is returned after they make all necessary court appearances, otherwise the bail is forfeited to the government.

 In most places, a standard bail amount is set for any alleged offense, but judges typically have broad discretion to raise or lower it.
 The judge could also waive bail entirely and release a defendant on their “own recognizance,” which means that a person promises that they will show up when they’re supposed to.